jRosenthal11/MusicBot/README.md

  # Commands

 All commands will start with the prefix `!` unless you specify a different identifier in your `config.json`.

+The **Channel Name** configuration in the config.json will allow you to specify which channel this bot will listen to commands in.
+With this config you can create several music bots in your discord, each utilizing a different channel to listen to music in.

  1. `!play <url>`: Play will add a song to the queue and begin playing the song in the voice channel you are in.